 Coventry Refugee and Migrant Centre

-We’re supporting CRMC in their latest partnership with West Midlands Police and Fire Services and Coventry City Council, Coventry Refugee Council is helping people out of work from Black, Asian, Minority Ethnic and Refugee (BAMER) communities in and around Coventry who are out of work.
+We’re supporting CRMC in their latest partnership with West Midlands Police and Fire Services and Coventry City Council which strives to help people from Black, Asian, Minority Ethnic and Refugee (BAMER) communities in and around Coventry who are out of work.

 Offering first-hand information and work experience in a variety of roles, their project enables participants to: